iteam-software/bacahoward/content/practice-areas/Baca and Howard Practice Areas.md

       internal controls, budgeting, and financial forecasting.
   - title: BUSINESS VALUATION SERVICES
-    content: We perform business valuation work for a number of purposes including litigation, estate planning, estate and gift compliance, purchases and sales, and allocation of purchase price.
+    content: We perform business valuation work for a number of purposes including estate planning, estate and gift compliance, purchases and sales, and allocation of purchase price.
-  - title: LITIGATION SUPPORT
-    content: We provide services to legal counsel regarding contract disputes, damage studies, partner or shareholder disputes, personal injury, wrongful death, and numerous other areas.
   - title: CONSULTING
     content: We consult with our clients regarding succession planning, mergers and acquisitions, choice of legal entity, estate planning, budgeting, cash